cimcandrews/CapstoneOverview/index.md

 <br><br>

-# Tues.
-Feb.
-23 and Thurs.
-Feb.
-25 project update status report.
+# Week of Tuesday Feb 23 and Thursday Feb 25 project update status report

 - Most of the data has been collected!